hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 in the stage that we understand that some member may be pruned from job execution.
-The _generic_ approach tries to define the default behavior and applicable to DAGs from any source (SQL/Jet), whereas the _SQL-oriented_ approach focuses on hinting `ExecutionPlanBuilder` with additional meta-information from JobConfig and DAG constructed by SQL optimizer.
+The _generic_ approach tries to define the default behavior and applicable to DAGs from any source (SQL/Jet), whereas the _SQL-oriented_ approach focuses on hinting `ExecutionPlanBuilder` with additional meta-information from `JobConfig` and DAG constructed by SQL optimizer.

 ##### Generic approach

-The core idea here is that `ExecutionPlanBuilder` would have detailed analysis of the received DAG and possibly try to optimize it before creating execution plans.
+The core idea here is that `ExecutionPlanBuilder` would perfrom a detailed analysis of the received DAG and possibly try to optimize it before creating execution plans.
 The requirements to prune a member are:

 - each vertex in the DAG may work without an input;